- The takeaway from this week’s episode is … expect speed bumps along the way to achieve real improvement.

 - Improvement is not a thing or a goal, it’s the by-product of how you live your life each day.

 - Do you do the things you have to do or choose to do?
 Think about why you do the things you believe you have to do.
-Do you really have to do them, or is your mind closed to looking at them in a different way?
+Do you really have to do them, or is your mind closed preventing you from looking at them in a different way?